GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

-* Instead of the instance deleting itself after a given duration, you can have the instance install and configure a program to run, and then delete itself when that program deletes.
+* Instead of the instance deleting itself after a given duration, you can have the instance install and configure a program to run, and then delete itself when that program completes.
 Replace the `sleep 3600s` line with one or more commands to install, configure, and run the program you want.

 ## Explanation